ezeep/ezeep-for-woocommerce/README.md

 ## Development

 The plugin code is mounted as a volume in the Docker setup, allowing you to make changes to the plugin code and see them reflected immediately in the running WordPress instance.
+Using Visual Studio Code with DevContainers plugin installed: [see here](#visual-studio-code-ide)

 ## Debugging

 WordPress debugging is enabled in the provided `wp-config.php`.
 Debug logs will be written to the default location within the WordPress container.
+Using Visual Studio Code with DevContainers plugin installed: [see here](#visual-studio-code-ide)

+## Visual Studio Code IDE

+You can easily develop and debug using [Visual Studio devcontainers](https://code.visualstudio.com/docs/devcontainers/containers)

+- Open the working folder with VSC, let recreate the Wrdpress container
+- start Debugging
+- open http://localhost:8000/wp-admin in a browser, credentials are admin/password
+- set breakpoints in php files and step through as desired

 ## Support